 In ancient Norse wyrd is apparently rooted in the idea of unescapable fate…. the connectedness of all things.
 Death and Rebirth.
 The Goddess of Fate…

-After the following dream, dreamed 4 nights before the Launch of Zentaimprints and prior to the unfolding of my parents deaths, the painting Lion of Judah found its way onto the canvas, the slow painting of which has been a blessing of refuge and calm through this time, for which I am so grateful.
+After the following dream, dreamed 4 nights before the Launch of Zentaimprints - the painting Lion of Judah found its way onto the canvas.

 The Great Lion

 I am moving through the inside of a large ‘neutral’ building, it is semi-dark.
 The first space/room I enter is square and completely empty - except at the center - in which are two huge larger than life utterly Resplendent White Lions sitting motionless side by side facing me.
 They are sitting on the ground and yet above it.

 The manes of the two Lions are massive halo’s glowing with Light – White Light.

 An element of fear moves through me but then I realise I am singing to the Lions - some kind of prayer or invocation - and as I sing I am flying, moving toward and then past the Lions, on the right.

 I recognise the Lions and I are energetically resonant/One and there is no need for fear.

 Now I find myself in a room/space diagonally behind them (on the right again).
 This room is rectangular in shape and more brightly lit.
 It is also somehow more emotionally complex and I notice a few people are also present on the outer edges of the space.

 There are two lions here, one I don’t fully see/take in, which I know is female - she is not fully present yet to my vision.
 For now the attention is on the Great Golden Lion in front of me - laying like a Sphinx - so I am witness to his entire body on the side.